DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-Personally, I would like to build a plant monitoring application on my Rasberry PI.
+Personally, I would like to build a plant monitoring application on my Rasberry Pi.
 It would be cool to monitor the app using Datadog.
 I would like to see Datadog used for Covid-19 contact tracing apps too.
 I would also like to see more cloud partnerships like the recently announced one with Azure :)